Jakeelamb/SWATCH/README.md

 ## 🎉 Fun Facts

 - The name "SWATCH" comes from "Slurm Watch" (not the watch company! 😉)
-- The color scheme was inspired by modern code editors
-- It's probably the most stylish Slurm monitor you'll ever use! 🎨

 ## 🐛 Known Issues

-- May cause increased productivity
-- Might make other monitoring tools look boring
-- Could lead to excessive job submission due to how fun it is to watch them run

 Remember: Happy monitoring! 🚀